rytisss/cvat_semi_supervised/README.md

-# CVAT with semi-supervised annotation pipelines
+# ⚙️ CVAT with Semi-Supervised Annotation Pipelines

-A customized CVAT (Computer Vision Annotation Tool) setup with integrated semi-supervised annotation workflows.
-This repository enables scalable, efficient data labeling using AI-assisted annotation models.
-Ideal for accelerating image and video annotation tasks in computer vision projects.
+A customized [CVAT (Computer Vision Annotation Tool)](https://www.cvat.ai/) setup with integrated semi-supervised annotation workflows.
+This repository enables scalable and efficient data labeling using AI-assisted annotation models — ideal for accelerating image and video annotation in computer vision projects.

+---

 ## 🚀 Core Installation

-This project relies on the [CVAT (Computer Vision Annotation Tool)](https://www.cvat.ai/) for annotation capabilities.
-Follow the steps below to download and set it up using Docker.
+Follow the steps below to install and run CVAT using Docker.

 ### 1️⃣ Clone the CVAT Repository

-Clone the official CVAT repository from GitHub.
-This command will clone the latest `develop` branch:
+Clone the official CVAT repository from GitHub (latest `develop` branch):

 ```bash
 git clone https://github.com/cvat-ai/cvat